AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Restrictions

-In AdGuard Browser Extension MV3 regexs and any tld domains are not supported.
+In AdGuard Browser Extension for Chrome MV3, `regexp` and `any_tld domains` are not supported.

 :::